shiyis/aws-serverless-etl/README.md

 - template.yaml - A template that defines the application's AWS resources.
 (we are going to translate this into terraform)

 This application creates a data polling workflow which runs on a pre-defined schedule (note that the schedule is disabled by default to avoid incurring charges).
-It demonstrates the power of Step Functions to orchestrate Lambda functions and other AWS resources to form complex and robust workflows, coupled with event-driven development using Amazon EventBridge.

-AWS Step Functions lets you coordinate multiple AWS services into serverless workflows so you can build and update apps quickly.
-Using Step Functions, you can design and run workflows that stitch together services, such as AWS Lambda, AWS Fargate, and Amazon SageMaker, into feature-rich applications.

-The application uses several AWS resources, including Step Functions state machines, Lambda functions and an EventBridge rule trigger.
-These resources are defined in the `template.yaml` file in this project.
-You can update the template to add AWS resources through the same deployment process that updates your application code.

-The AWS Toolkit for VS Code includes full support for state machine visualization, enabling you to visualize your state machine in real time as you build.
-The AWS Toolkit for VS Code includes a language server for Amazon States Language, which lints your state machine definition to highlight common errors, provides auto-complete support, and code snippets for each state, enabling you to build state machines faster.

 ## Tests